Yemenite silversmithing: Scabbards for men's daggers

-Traditionally, most Yemeni men wear a characteristic dagger (janbīya) with elaborate handles attached to their belt.
+Traditionally, most non-Jewish Yemeni men wear a characteristic dagger (janbīya) with elaborate handles attached to their belt.
 The scabbards are made from wood and covered with leather, and if the bearer can afford it, the scabbards are adorned with an elaborate silver or even a gilded cover.
 Mainly produced in Sanaa, but also with regional variations, there are two main forms, the 'asīb worn by tribesmen in the middle of their body, and the thūma (plural thūwam), worn at the right side by members of the former leading classes, the Saiyids and the Qadis.
 The upper part of these scabbards is often decorated with a broad metal band or collar, called the locket, usually crafted of silver, engraved or pierced in scrollwork patterns or studded with small granules or glass beads in geometric patterns.
 At the lower end, the scabbard ends with a metal cap called the chape, that may prolong the scabbard's tip in a curved way almost up to the hilt.
 The common type of chape ends in a round knob or cone-shaped point, and they are usually made of thin silver alloy.